 The Habsburg Splendor Exhibit at the Minneapolis Institute of Arts is currently running.
-For those who love exquisite goldwork embroidery, there are some pieces in the exhibit that should not be missed.
+For those who love exquisite goldwork embroidery, some pieces in the exhibit should not be missed.
 The details of the exhibit and pieces included as part of the collection can be found on the Minneapolis Institute of Art’s webpage.
-There are suits of armor, tapestries, curiosities, as well as painting by famous artists such as Caravaggio and Hans Holbein to name a few.
-But there are a many things not mentioned on the Institute of Art’s webpage that those of us who love hand embroidery travel great lengths to view.
+There are suits of armor, tapestries, curiosities, as well as a painting by famous artists such as Caravaggio and Hans Holbein to name a few.
+But there are many things not mentioned on the Institute of Art’s webpage that those of us who love hand embroidery travel great lengths to view.

 The goldwork embroidery at the exhibit featured one stunning piece after another.
 This set of regalia is for the Royal Order of Saint Stephen, founded by Maria Theresa in 1764.
-She had received support from Hungary during the wars, and created to order to mark the Coronation of her son Joseph.
+She had received support from Hungary during the wars and created to order to mark the Coronation of her son Joseph.
 The robes for this order were decorated according to rank, with the width of the embroidery varying based on whether the wearer was a knight grand cross, knight commander, or simply a knight.
 The goldwork consists of rows of oak leaves as the embroidery motif.
 This motif makes reference to Ancient Rome, which honored its citizens with wreaths of oak leaves.
-The cape on display has a 10 inch gold border, edged with faux ermine fur.
-At the neck is a cape with an embroidery representing the gold cross, worked in gold and silver threads.
+The cape on display has a 10-inch gold border, edged with faux ermine fur.
+At the neck is a cape with embroidery representing the gold cross, worked in gold and silver threads.

 All of the hand embroidery pieces shown here were intended for use in the secular realm and not for use in the church, but there are still reasons why they are important to view.
 The style, depth, and richness of the elaborate goldwork can serve both as an inspiration and as study models for using and working with goldwork threads in Ecclesiastical Embroidery.
-Many of the techniques as well as the goldwork threads are the same for use in both types of embroidery.
-Often times, one is limited with regards to seeing and viewing historical pieces of Ecclesiastical Embroidery, so viewing other works of art in hand embroidery still can play an important role in learning.
+Many of the techniques, as well as the goldwork threads, are the same for use in both types of embroidery.
+Oftentimes, one is limited with regards to seeing and viewing historical pieces of Ecclesiastical Embroidery, so viewing other works of art in hand embroidery still can play an important role in learning.

-During this time period, the church played an important role in the culture.
+During this period, the church played an important role in the culture.
 The exhibit did feature many items relating to and intended for use by the church.
 There are several pieces that I would like to share with you in a few days, but I am waiting for something to arrive by mail before we look at more of the Habsburg Splendors.

 For anyone traveling to the Minneapolis Area, it might be worthwhile to add a visit to the Habsburg Splendors to your travel plans.
 The exhibit is traveling to several other venues as part of its tour, so check online for other locations and dates in the United States.